groundhoggwp/groundhogg/README.txt

 * TWEAKED Various CSS fixes
 * TWEAKED SMTP check now checks for MOST WP SMTP plugins as well as Groundhogg service before publishing notice.
 * TWEAKED Referral prompt is now removed if the installation has active extensions.
+* TWEAKED Form builder is a little bit more specific when including fields to be added
 * FIXED z-index issue causing admin bar in editors to display above the admin bar.

 = 1.0.24 =